-Are there objective, challenging questions parents can ask themselves when trying to figure out if their high school junior or senior will be prepared to start college with his class?
-And finally, what if anything can parents do when they recognize that their student is not quite ready for college?
+Are there objective, challenging questions parents can ask themselves when determining if their high school junior or senior will be prepared to start college with his class?
+And finally, what, if anything, can parents do when they recognize their student is not ready for college?

 Here are some suggestions of where to start to assess the college readiness of your teen: